ThomasPiessat/ThomasPiessat.github.io/docs/generalProg/performanceOptimization.md

 ```

 ## Compiler Optimization Flags
-Modern C++ compilers provide optimization flags (e.g., -O2, -O3) that can significantly improve code performance.
+Modern C++ compilers provide optimization flags (e.g., ```-O2```, ```-O3```) that can significantly improve code performance.
 Use these flags during compilation to enable various optimization techniques.
 ```cpp
 g++ -O2 -o my_program my_program.cpp
 ```
 GCC (GNU Compiler Collection):
-- O1: Enables basic optimization.
+- ```O1```: Enables basic optimization.
 This includes optimizations such as common subexpression elimination and instruction scheduling.
 It's a good balance between optimization and compilation time.
-- O2: Enables more aggressive optimization, including inlining functions, loop optimizations, and better code scheduling.
+- ```O2```: Enables more aggressive optimization, including inlining functions, loop optimizations, and better code scheduling.
 It provides a significant performance boost.
-- O3: Enables even more aggressive optimizations.
+- ```O3```: Enables even more aggressive optimizations.
 It can lead to faster code but may increase compilation time and the size of the executable.

 ## Reduce Function Calls
 Minimize function calls within tight loops.
-Inlining functions (e.g., using inline or compiler optimizations) can eliminate function call overhead.
+Inlining functions (e.g., using ```inline``` or compiler optimizations) can eliminate function call overhead.

 Example: Inlining Functions
 ```cpp